UMH 20x7x35 [M4] / N38

 Advantages and disadvantages of neodymium magnets NdFeB.

-- Significant importance in modern technologies – find application in HDD drives, electric motors, medical devices and various technologically advanced devices.
+- Key role in modern technologies – find application in computer drives, electric motors, medical equipment or various technologically advanced devices.

 Disadvantages of neodymium magnets: